 Graphic showing OpenVPN speed test resultsEven distant servers gave me good speeds

 While OpenVPN is one of the most secure protocols, it is not the fastest – WireGuard is much faster.
-This is because OpenVPN uses a very high level of security and advanced unblocking technologies which make it one of the few protocols capable of bypassing strong firewalls and censorship.
+This is because OpenVPN uses a very high level of security and advanced technologies which make it one of the few protocols capable of securely accessing international content from anywhere.

 I recommend you take a look at these superfast VPNs that provide fast and reliable connections.
 This way, you’ll be able to connect them using the OpenVPN client and browse, stream, and download without interruptions.